cybersamx/go-recipes/README.md

 * [Web](web) - recipes for using the web.
   * [JWT](web/jwt) - a recipe that shows the handling of simple web form submission and a simple authentication using JWT. produces a simple web form using html/template and handling of form submissions.
-  * [HTML template](html-template) - a recipe that shows server-side web content rendering using Go's `html/template` package.
+  * [HTML template](web/html-template) - a recipe that shows server-side web content rendering using Go's `html/template` package.
 * [Webhook](webhook) - a simple webhook implemenation.

 Other somewhat Go-related recipes:

-* [Go Docker images](long-poll) - the long-poll recipe also contain an extensive example of building Go application Docker images using common base Docker images ubuntu, alpine, scratch, and distroless.
+* [Go Docker images](long-poll) - the long-poll recipe also contain an extensive example of building Go application Docker images using various base Docker images ubuntu, alpine, scratch, and distroless.

-## Guides

-* [Guide](docs/guide.md) - handy guide to Go - the common knowledge, tips, gotchas, etc.

-Go-related guides and docs:

-* [Goenv](docs/goenv.md) - guide to using goenv, a version manager for Go.
-* [Unicode](docs/unicode.md) - a primer on Unicode.

 ## Credits and Reference